-As an example, let’s say you define a percentage of 10% and fixed fee of $1.
-If the value of a transaction is $5, you will get the fixed fee of $1 since it is higher than 10% of the transaction value ($0.50).
+As an example, let’s say you define a percentage of 10% and a fixed fee of $1.
+If the value of a transaction is $5, you will get a fixed fee of $1 since it is higher than 10% of the transaction value ($0.50).
 But if the value of the transaction is $20, you will get the percentage amount ($2) since it is higher than the fixed fee of $1.

 Can I choose not to charge a transaction fee?

 If you don’t want to charge a fee from transactions, you can always set both the percentage and the fixed fee at 0.
 Fees from the payment provider (Stripe or PayPal) will still apply.

 You can change your fee at any time.
 However, if you do so, it is a very good idea to notify your sellers to not create any unexpected surprises for them.

 For any ongoing transaction, the fee will not change.

 Can I set different transactions fees?

 You can set up one transaction fee for Stripe and one for PayPal.
 The reason for this is that Stripe processing fees and PayPal’s processing fees and how they are charged differ.